The 10 Most Impactful Landing Page Statistics

 Creating landing pages is one of the key elements of a comprehensive inbound marketing strategy.
-They are where users "land" when they click on a call-to-action within a page or an email to learn more about a specific offer, product, or service.

 Landing pages have been around for a while and today are the primary method for converting prospects into leads.
 Marketers are constantly working to optimize their performance by examining buyer behaviors, load times, forms, and offers to increase conversion rates.

 A landing page is an independent webpage in digital marketing that is created to serve a specific purpose in a marketing campaign.
 It is the place a visitor "lands" when they click on a CTA link on social media, in an email, on Google, Bing, or YouTube.